 Supporting documents

-Personal Statement
+Personal statement

 Applicants are required to provide information about their motivation for applying for the course and to outline relevant practical coaching experience (please do not exceed 1000 words).

-CV or Resume
+CV

 Employer letter of support

 Applicants are expected to have support from their employer in undertaking the MSt.
-This can be provided either at the time of submitting your application or when an offer is made; the letter must:
+This can be provided either at the time of submitting your application or when an offer is made.
+The letter must:

 - state your employer supports you undertaking the MSt, and